Leverkusen: Sports

-The city is home of the football team Bayer 04 Leverkusen and the basketball team Bayer Giants Leverkusen, which is the German record holder of national basketball championships.
+The city is home of the football team Bayer Leverkusen, who won its first Bundesliga title in the 2023–24 season.
+It is also home of the basketball team Bayer Giants Leverkusen, which is the German record holder of national basketball championships.
 As of 2019, the team plays in the German ProA league and plays its home games in the Ostermann-Arena.

 The Ostermann-Arena, previously known as Wilhelm Dopatka Halle and Smidt-Arena, was one of the host arenas for the FIBA EuroBasket 1985 (the official European Basketball Championship).

+Transport

+The nearest airports to the city are Cologne Bonn Airport, located 63 km south and Düsseldorf Airport, located 41 km north west of Leverkusen.